High voice blues

-I am a twenty-eight-year-old male.
+I am a 28 year old male.
 I have an extremely high pitched voice that cracks when I have to raise my voice.
 When I speak loudly for extended periods of time, I lose my voice.

 In my profession, I need to speak to large groups of people at one time who are, at times, 100 yards away.

 Is there anything I can do about this, or can I somehow strengthen my voice?

 It would be nice to call someone on the telephone and not be thought of as a woman before I give my name